TangXiaoLv/Android-Router/README.md

     .call();//Igone result and error.

 //or
-//Await the result returned.It will block thread. boolean value = AndroidRouter.open("android://main/getValue").getValue();
+//Take the value with synchronized. boolean value = AndroidRouter.open("android://main/getValue").getValue();

 //or